DroneDB/docs/docs/server.md

 ![image](https://user-images.githubusercontent.com/1951843/169094873-923dc83e-ca3e-4584-8ee4-7d318099474f.png)

+## STAC Endpoints

+You can access the server's public STAC Catalog from the `/stac` endpoint (e.g. http://localhost:5000/stac ).
+All `public` datasets `public` will be included in the STAC Catalog.

+Each dataset also exposes a STAC collection at `/orgs/:org/ds/:ds/stac`.

+You can browse the Catalog using the [STAC Browser](https://radiantearth.github.io/stac-browser/#/external/http:/localhost:5000/stac).

 ## Under the Hood

 We mentioned earlier that DroneDB Server organizes your data in a straightforward filesystem structure.
 What happens when we launch the server on an existing folder, or create a new dataset?